Wiebe Wakker

 • No standard story

-• I inspire action
+• Encourages concrete action

-• Tailored for your audience
+• Tailored to your audience

 • Featured in media